coskundeniz/ad_clicker/README.md

     "wireless speaker @ amazon  # ebay" take "wireless speaker" as search query and "amazon" and "ebay" as filter words.

+    * If you will give a target domain as filter word, don't use "http" or "www" parts in it.
+Use like "query@domainname.com" or even "query@domainname".
+Keep it as short as possible to get a match.

 * Search for "wireless speaker" and click links except the ones containing the given words in url or title.

     * `python ad_clicker.py -q "wireless speaker" -e "amazon.com,mediamarkt.com,for 2022,Soundbar"`